NateDhaliwal/natedhaliwal.github.io/blog/_drafts/Creating-a-Discourse-TC-Part-2-Settings-and-Locales.md

 Of course, it doesn't stop there.
 You can add the `textarea: true` to render a string input as a textarea for bigger, multiline strings.
 Additionally, if you're using numbers, you can specify `min` and `max` attributes.

 For a comprehensive list of the different attributes you can use, see Arkshine's [post](https://meta.discourse.org/t/developing-discourse-plugins-part-3-add-custom-site-settings/31115/46?u=natedhaliwal).
-Make sure to loo in the 'TC Syntax' column and not the 'Plugin Syntax' one!
+Make sure to look in the 'TC Syntax' column and not the 'Plugin Syntax' one!

 ## Creating the settings
 Okay, let's start by deleting the `example_setting` inside your `settings.yml` file.
 Then, go ahead and add this setting: